Compliments and Concerns

 We welcome comments and suggestions about how our service can be improved for you and others.
 If you have a problem with our service, or can suggest ways that we can improve your experience at our hospital, please tell us.

+In the first instance you can raise your concerns with someone providing your care.
 Most concerns can usually be resolved immediately with the staff who are looking after you.
 This may be your nurse, midwife, doctor or health worker.
 Explain what has happened and they will do their best to put things right as quickly as possible.

 Wirral University Teaching Hospital NHS Foundation Trust